-Come hang out with your friends and the Beth Tzedec shinshiniyot Ava and Liel for a fun Israeli falafel dinner and movie night.
+Come hang out with your friends and the Beth Tzedec shinshiniyot Aya and Liel for a fun Israeli falafel dinner and movie night.
 Movie title will be confirmed soon.

 Cost: \$5 (includes dinner, snacks and movie).
 Pre-registration required via email to Sylvie Moscovitz.
-To view our COVID-19 protocols and requirements, click here>> across Eastern Canada to spend an exciting Shabbat together!
-This program is running in conjunction with the Beth Tzedec Bar/Bat Mitzvah Program, and is taking place in Ottawa, ON.
-Contact Sylvie at smoscovitz@uscj.org for more information.
+To view our COVID-19 protocols and requirements, click here>>

-ECRUSY Kadima Shabbaton (For teens in Grades 6 to 8) February 4 to 6, 2022
+ECRUSY Kadima Shabbaton (For teens in Grades 6 to 8)

+February 4 to 6, 2022